AIM Rule 26

 The Company’s supplier relationships are managed effectively by our managers to ensure that there is no disruption to the Company’s supply chain that could have an adverse impact on the business.

-The Company is committed to the ethical sourcing of products and only contracts with suppliers that it believes respects the rights of its employees and requires the same standards from all of its suppliers that it applies in its own business.
+The Company is committed to the ethical sourcing of products and only contracts with suppliers that it believes respect the rights of their employees and require the same standards from all of their suppliers that they apply in their own business.

 Clients

 All Made Tech clients have a dedicated Client Lead responsible for managing the client relationship.
-There is a dedicated team including an Executive sponsor, Client Lead, Technical Lead and Delivery Lead to support clients and ensure that we develop the relationship and provide great work to grow our relationship and grow the size of the accounts.
+There is a dedicated team including an Executive Sponsor, Industry Lead, Client Partner, Technical Lead and Delivery Lead to support clients and ensure that we develop the relationship and provide great work to grow our relationship and grow the size of the accounts.
 Client feedback is regularly communicated back to the Executive Team to enable the Company to improve current and future product development, marketing support and customer service levels.

 Community and Environment